vitiugin/mlcrids/gloria_storm/gloria_water.md

 #### Centroid

+Multilingual

 **the catalan coast is suffering the worst storm** in the levante of this century. **the high waves** are beginning to *sink some boats in the Port Olimpic of Barcelona*. the eastern *storm will leave real waterspouts*. **more than 200 l / m2 will accumulate in some areas**

+English

+Video Shows Waist-High **Sea Foam FLOODING A Spanish Town** After Deadly Winter Storm Gloria. storm Gloria: *wind, rain, flooding and snow* batter parts of spain. fantastic thread on the history and likely **demise of the ebro delta** estuary in spain.

 #### CX\_DB8

+Multilingual

 flooding the catalan coast is **waters penetrate sink in the port olmpic** of blanket of sea **sea foam reaches the tossa de mar**

+English

+the **streets of this spanish town are sea foam** storm the city **sea foam the town of tossa** deadly storm gloria the delay.

 #### Nafi SotA

+Multilingual

 storm gloria hits catalonia with force. in **girona the flooding of several rivers worries**. snow makes trans .
 **high waves** are beginning to *sink some boats in the port olmpic of barcelona*. gloria gloria .